Graphs

 Advanced filters

-• Sort by: You can choose an identifier by which the elements are ordered.
+• Sort by: Identifier by which the elements are ordered.

-• Displayed Elements: Adjust the number of graphs shown in the list.
+• Displayed elements: Total number of graphs shown in the list.

 Graph details